Gallows Thief: Plot

 Christopher Carne, the Earl of Avebury's son, supports the theory that his father did the murder.
 His father, he confides, hates him because Christopher's grandfather decided to pass over his son and entail his estate onto Christopher, meaning he will inherit a vast fortune when his father dies, while his father is merely living off the income.
-The Earl himself insists he didn’t kill his wife, and doesn’t know who did, but he hated her all the same.
+The Earl himself insists he did not kill his wife, and does not know who did, but he hated her all the same.
 She spent all his money, and was unfaithful to him, so he turned her out of the house and ordered her allowance cut off.
 She laughed it off, telling him she was supplementing her income through blackmail of her various lovers.

-Sandman's one-time fiance, Eleanor Forrest, tells him that her maid saw Meg taken away from the house in a coach belonging to the Seraphim Club.
+Sandman's one-time fiancé, Eleanor Forrest, tells him that her maid saw Meg taken away from the house in a coach belonging to the Seraphim Club.
 When Sandman mentions Skavadale, Eleanor excitedly tells him that Skavadale's family is close to bankruptcy, but, as the heir to a dukedom, he has managed to become engaged to the wealthiest heiress in England.
 To both of them, it seems obvious: Skavadale was one of the Countess's many lovers, and he killed her when she attempted to blackmail him and likely killed Meg.

 Sandman and Berrigan travel to Skavadale's estate and find Meg, still alive.
 In the presence of the Home Secretary, Meg confesses: Lord Christopher is the killer.
 His own stepmother seduced him and then blackmailed him, with her eye on the earldom's vast fortune.
 He came to the house, begging her to return his love letters; she mocked him, and he lost control and stabbed her with his pocketknife.
 Meg discovered him, as did Skavadale when he arrived shortly thereafter.
 Lord Sidmouth writes a hasty pardon while ordering horses and a police escort to speed Sandman to Newgate.
 Sandman arrives just in time to save Corday, while his police escort seizes Lord Christopher.

 Major themes

 In his Historical Note, Cornwell says the primary inspiration for the story was V.A.C.
-Gatrell’s book, "The Hanging Tree," a work of history on capital punishment in late 18th and 19th century England.
+Gatrell's book, "The Hanging Tree," a work of history on capital punishment in late 18th and 19th century England.
 Gatrell's book noted that the French guillotine, while more grisly in effect, was a swifter and less painful means of death, yet the English refused to adopt it, because of its association with the anarchic mob justice practised during the French Revolution.
 Because death was not instantaneous, many condemned criminals survived hanging, if they were cut down prematurely.
 Obadiah Hakeswill, a villain in Cornwell's Sharpe novels, was such a survivor and the experience convinced him that he was invincible.